ksu-is/ItsShowTime/README.md

 MotionEYEOS img file is too large to copy to main branch, but forking source only goes to ksu-is/motioneyeos or to bdobson5/ItsShowTime.
 The Wiki from source contains the various updates for newer gens of rasp pi. https://github.com/ccrisan/motioneyeos/wiki/Supported-Devices

+#Try the intitial route of code and openCV installation?
+GottA week, sounds like fun.

 Turns out I can just mimic the Wiki on the source repository and add a link there.

 Next step is to config for motion capture and video of capture event?